 Can your organization support a work-based learning experience for JMU students?

 Our partners for work-based learning experiences include the full spectrum of nonprofit, business, and community organizations.
-Some of our partners are located within campus, such as the Edith J. Carrier arboretum or many of the on-campus employers.
+Some of our partners are located within campus, such as the Edith J. Carrier arboretum or on-campus centers and employers.
 Both small and large businesses can host internships, micro-internships, or a course-embedded project or experience.

 The Community Engagement and Volunteer Center (CEVC) serves as the central point of connection between faculty and community partners.

-We are pleased to offer a suite of resources aimed at supporting those who supervise student employees in work-based learning experiences.
+We offer a suite of resources aimed at supporting those who supervise student employees in work-based learning experiences.
 These will be useful to external employers who supervise interns, campus employers who supervise students, and nonprofit and community partners who supervise student workers and volunteers.